ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 [![ball_traj_2]({{images}}/ball_traj_2.gif){:.no-border}]({{images}}/ball_traj_2.gif){:.center-img .width-90}

 And voila.
 Note that all of the curvature takes place in the sliding state.
-This is because the rolling state by [definition]({{ site.url }}/2020/04/24/pooltool-theory/#--case-3-rolling) has a relative velocity of $\vec{0}$.
-All sliding state trajectories under the [arbitrary spin model]({{ site.url }}/2020/04/24/pooltool-theory/#3-ball-with-arbitrary-spin) take the form of a parabola--here is Dr. Dave Billiard's [proof](https://billiards.colostate.edu/technical_proofs/new/TP_A-4.pdf).
+This is because the rolling state by [definition]({{ site.url }}/2020/04/24/pooltool-theory/#--case-3-rolling) has a relative velocity of $\vec{0}$, which is a requirement for curved trajectories.

+By the way, all sliding state trajectories under the [arbitrary spin model]({{ site.url }}/2020/04/24/pooltool-theory/#3-ball-with-arbitrary-spin) take the form of a parabola.
+I never proved this but Dr. Dave Billiards did [here](https://billiards.colostate.edu/technical_proofs/new/TP_A-4.pdf).

 Next, I tried to apply insane levels of massé, like this guy: